Who are we?

 New HDL currently being established

 The new Health Data Lab is currently in the process of being established which will take place in phases.
 Unfortunately, no applications can be submitted at this time.
 First, the legal, technical personnel and organisational measures of the new HDL must be defined and implemented.
-It is expected that applications can be submitted online in the second half of 2024.
+It is expected that applications can be submitted online in the first half of 2025.